spacetelescope/stginga/docs/source/plugins_manual/badpixcorr.rst

 This local plugin is used to fix bad pixels.
 Currently, it only handles fixing a single bad pixel or bad pixels within a circular region.
-The corresponding DQ flags will also be set to zero.
-Currently, there is also no way to save the modified image.
-However, correction parameters can be saved to a JSON file, which then can be reloaded as well.
+The corresponding DQ flags will also be set to the given new flag value (default is zero).
+Correction parameters can be saved to a JSON file, which then can be reloaded as well.
+The corrected image can be saved using :ref:`local-plugin-saveimage`.

 It is customizable using ``~/.ginga/plugin_BadPixCorr.cfg``::